blockchainsllc/in3-docs/docs/rpc.md

 1. **signature** : `string` - the signature of the function. e.g. `getBalance(uint256)`.
 The format is the same as used by solidity to create the functionhash. optional you can also add the return type, which in this case is ignored.

-2. **params** : `array` - a array of arguments. the number of arguments must match the arguments in the signature.
+2. **params** : `any` - a array of arguments. the number of arguments must match the arguments in the signature.

-*Returns:* `hex`

-the ABI-encoded data as hex including the 4 byte function-signature.
-These data can be used for `eth_call` or to send a transaction.

 *Example:*